perissinotti/ARworkshop/README.md

-# Introcduction to Augmented Reality (AR) for Teaching and Learning
+# Introduction to Augmented Reality (AR) for Teaching and Learning

 In this repository you will find all the files that contain the material that was shared in the workshop.